Last Updated on June 24, 2022 by Jason Harris

 Stylometic studies are sometimes cited as proof Joseph Smith didn’t write the Book of Mormon.
 These are studies that examine word rates, patterns, and usages from a work of literature.
 Proponents say these studies prove there wasn’t just one author of the Book of Mormon.

 Even if these stylometric studies are valid (there isn’t consensus amongst scholars) and do in fact provide strong evidence to multiple different writing styles (and thus authors?) for the Book of Mormon, this still doesn’t prove it is what it claims to be.
+In other words, used in this manner, stylometry is non-specific evidence and can’t be used to “rule in” literal Book of Mormon truth claims.
+Highly specific tests or evidences are needed to rule in truth claims.
 Many critics of the Book of Mormon have argued for over one hundred years the Book of Mormon was produced by a combination of authors and not in the manner claimed by Joseph Smith.

 Archeology is sometimes pointed to by faithful Latter-day Saints as supporting Mormon truth claims.
 For example, an ancient site in Saudi Arabia with the three letters NHM is sometimes pointed to as specific evidence for the authenticity of the Book of Mormon and its account of Nahom.